Let's start with the broader terms:

 Here we will detail some measures we use to counter these issues and ensure maximum compliance and fund transparency.
 We shall not go into specific details on these procedures, as this is sensitive information.

-You are probably aware of our KYC procedure, we completely understand that it might be different from others.
+You are probably aware of our profile verification procedure, and we completely understand that it might be different from others.
 It is also exceptionally well planned and designed, as it is vital to the integrity of your account and our environment in adherence with regulatory compliance.

-The KYC allows to properly document the account and who it belongs to.
-Additionally, KYT allows us to know who we are transacting & conducting business with.
+Profile verification helps to properly document the account and who it belongs to.
+Additionally, KYT or additional transfer verification, allows us to know who we are transacting & conducting business with.

-On top of that we have 3 Tiers, which further details from where the client is from and where his funds are being accumulated from.
-You can check your "risk score" in the KYC status window.
+On top of that we have 3 Verification Tiers, which further details where the client is from and where funds are being accumulated from.
+You can check your "risk score" in the profile verification status window.

-Having a higher risk score could warrant additional KYC documentation to get on boarded onto the exchange, or some clarifications that would be asked from the client by our Compliance department.
+Having a higher risk score could warrant additional profile verification documentation to get on boarded onto the exchange, or some clarifications that would be asked from the client by our Compliance department.
 Mainly, the Source of Wealth.

 How does it benefit you?